AyeshaRamzan-s93/Sign-up_Login-Page/README.md

 {
   "users": []
 }

-2. Start the json-server
+Step 2.
+Start the json-server

-In the project directory, run:

-json-server --watch db.json --port 3000
+In the project directory, run: json-server --watch db.json --port 3000
 It will run at:
 http://localhost:3000

-4. Open the Frontend
+Step 3: Open the Frontend

 Just open index.html in your browser directly (or host it via VS Code Live Server or any static server).

 ### Features

 Fully responsive layout
 Toggle between Login & Sign Up dynamically
 Form input validations
 Prevents duplicate user registration
 Redirects to a fun dashboard page
 Reset fields after submission/toggle
 Clean UI using Inter Google Font